The INDEX function in Excel returns a value according to its position in a table.

 Function to return the position

-This is where the function MATCH will help you to convert a value to a position.
+This is where the function MATCH will help you convert a value to a position.
 For instance, we select a month, and the MATCH function returns the rank.

 =MATCH(E1,C1:C7)